Subaltern Studies

-The Subaltern Studies Group (SSG) or Subaltern Studies Collective is a group of South Asian scholars interested in the postcolonial and post-imperial societies.
-The term Subaltern Studies is sometimes also applied more broadly to others who share many of their views and they are often considered to be "exemplary of postcolonial studies" and as one of the most influential movements in the field.
+The Subaltern Studies Group (SSG) or Subaltern Studies Collective is a group of South Asian scholars interested in postcolonial and post-imperial societies.
+The term Subaltern Studies is sometimes also applied more broadly to others who share many of their views.
+Subaltern Studies is often considered to be "exemplary of postcolonial studies" and as one of the most influential movements in the field.
 Their anti-essentialist approach is one of history from below, focused more on what happens among the masses at the base levels of society than among the elite.

 Definition

 The term "subaltern" in this context is an allusion to the work of Italian Marxist Antonio Gramsci (1891–1937).
 The term's semantic range has evolved from its first usage by Ranajit Guha, following Gramsci, to refer solely to peasants who had not been integrated into the industrial capitalist system.
 It now refers to any person or group of inferior rank or station, whether because of race, class, gender, sexual orientation, ethnicity, or religion.

 The SSG arose in the 1980s, influenced by the scholarship of Eric Stokes and Ranajit Guha, to attempt to formulate a new narrative of the history of India and South Asia.
-The group started at the University of Sussex and then continued and traveled, mainly through Guha's students.
-This narrative strategy most clearly inspired by the writings of Gramsci was explicated in the writings of their "mentor" Ranajit Guha, most clearly in his "manifesto" in Subaltern Studies I and also in his classic monograph The Elementary Aspects of Peasant Insurgency.
+The group started at the University of Sussex, then continued and spread, mainly through Guha's students.
+This narrative strategy was inspired by the writings of Gramsci was explicated in the writings of their mentor Ranajit Guha, most clearly in his "manifesto" in Subaltern Studies I and also in his classic monograph The Elementary Aspects of Peasant Insurgency.
 Although they are, in a sense, on the left, they are very critical of the traditional Marxist narrative of Indian history, in which semi-feudal India was colonized by the British, became politicized, and earned its independence.
 In particular, they are critical of the focus of this narrative on the political consciousness of elites, who in turn inspire the masses to resistance and rebellion against the British.

-Instead, they focus on non-elites — subalterns — as agents of political and social change.
+Instead, they focus on non-elites, subalterns, as agents of political and social change.
 They have had a particular interest in the discourses and rhetoric of emerging political and social movements, as against only highly visible actions like demonstrations and uprisings.